-I am sticking to my promise and delivering content that many of you requested in the survey a few months ago on blog topics.
-This is an interesting one that not many people talk about.
+This is an interesting topic that not many people talk about.
 It is absolutely one of the most essential tools for a cinematographer.
 Color correction gels can be used many ways, but what I will discuss is how to use them in subtle ways to create color contrast with the new digital sensors.

 “Giving Your Story an Early Morning or Late Afternoon Tone”

 When I first became a cinematographer, there were two companies in the gel manufacturing business, Rosco and Lee.
 A few years later, a new kid on the block emerged, GAM Filters.
 They had been big on party colors, aka theatrical colors, and jumped into the color correction gel business as well.
 Back in the day, CTO was the only way to warm your lights up in increments.
 You had: 1/8, 1/4, 1/2 and Full CTO.

 In the mid-nineties, Rosco introduced a warming gel called CTS, which had more yellow than orange in it.
 I prefer yellow over red and orange as a color on skin tones.
 The CTO line seemed to deliver more red and orange.
 With the digital sensors, I find that the CTS works the best on skin tones, giving that vitality and golden glow.

 When I use HMI lights, they all tend to be a little cold to my eye so I warm them up a little bit to start.
 Mornings are more calm and clear, which gives you that greener, cleaner look at sunrise.
 Sunset is a more an orange feel and tone, mainly because all the particles that have been stirred up during the day add a warmer feel.
 Obviously this is just my personal observation.
 I prefer to use the best aspect of CTS and CTO and not just one gel for all looks.